nestjs/docs.nestjs.com/content/components.md

 <figure><img src="/assets/Components_1.png" /></figure>

 In the previous chapter, we built a simple `CatsController`.
 Controllers should handle HTTP requests and delegate more complex tasks to **providers**.
-Providers are plain JavaScript classes with an `@Injectable()` decorator preceding their class declaration.
+Providers are plain JavaScript classes that are declared as Providers in a [module](/modules.md).

 > info **Hint** Since Nest enables the possibility to design and organize dependencies in a more OO-way, we strongly recommend following the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.

 #### Services

 Let's start by creating a simple `CatsService`.
 This service will be responsible for data storage and retrieval, and is designed to be used by the `CatsController`, so it's a good candidate to be defined as a provider.
-Thus, we decorate the class with `@Injectable()`.

 ```typescript
 @@filename(cats.service)